-Name Description Priority Clock in Blackbox gets a Clock signal from an input to the Clock In jack on the back of the case.
-Blackbox expects a clock pulse signal with 4 pulses per quarter (PPQs), or a pulse per 16th note.
+Name Description Prior ity Clock In Blackbox gets a Clock signal from an input to the Clock In jack on the back of the case.
+You can tell Blackbox what PPQ to expect on the TOOLS screen.
 1 MIDI Input via USB Device port When a MIDI signal is connected to the Device USB jack on the back of the case, blackbox will follow MIDI Start, Stop and Clock messages.
-2 MIDI Input via MIDI TRS In port When a MIDI signal is connected to the MIDI In TRS jack on the back of the case, blackbox will follow MIDI Start, Stop and Clock messages.
-2 Blackbox Internal Clock When no other clock input is provided, blackbox will use its own internal clock.
+2 MIDI Input via MIDI In TRS port When a MIDI signal is connected to the MIDI In TRS jack on the back of the case, blackbox will follow MIDI Start, Stop and Clock messages 2 Blackbox Internal Clock When no other clock input is provided, blackbox will use its own internal clock.
 Set the BPM on the Song screen to adjust the clock speed.
 3